pareyesv/rs/slides/2024/part1.md

 Guy Kawasaki, cited in
 Vozza, Stephanie.
 2013. _‘Productivity Lifesaver: The 5-Sentence Email’.
 Entrepreneur._ <https://morideno.com/write-five-sentences-about> (October 3, 2023).
 :::

-## Consider time zones

-If you collaborate with people abroad, remember that your 10am may not be their 10am

-Sometimes your "tomorrow" is not their "tomorrow"

-**Be explicit on the weekday, the date and the time**

-Use GMT/UTC based timezones.
-Other abbreviations are ambiguous

-+ AMT is Armenia Time or Amazon Time
-+ CEST = CEDT = ECST = MESZ = UTC+2

-## Be Explicit {.center .Large}

 ## Not too long